lukaslueg/restruct/derive/README.md

 #[fmt="<2if?"]
 struct FooParser;

-// Pack a tuple of two integers, a float an a bool into a [u8; _]-buffer. let packed = FooParser::pack((1, 2, 3.0, false));
+// Pack a tuple of two integers, a float and a bool into a [u8; _]-buffer. let packed = FooParser::pack((1, 2, 3.0, false));
 assert_eq!(packed, [1, 0, 0, 0, 2, 0, 0, 0, 0, 0, 64, 64, 0]);
 assert_eq!(packed.len(), FooParser::SIZE);